patrixr/papers/web-dev/custom-react-api-hook.md

 # React: Writing a custom API hook

-Let's write a handy custom react hook to take care of the usual API logic we've all written hundreds of time
+Let's write a handy custom react hook to take care of the usual API logic we've all written time and time again.

 ## Introduction